Bodrum F.K.: History

 The club traces its roots to 1931, when local footballer Derviş Görgün and his peers formed Bodrumspor.
 For decades the team competed in regional amateur competitions around Muğla province; green and white became the club’s traditional colours and identity.
 After long spells outside the national pyramid, Bodrum made their first entry to the professional leagues in 1995, stepping up to the 3.
 Lig for the first time in the club’s history.

 Backed by the municipality in the early 2010s, the club competed as Bodrum Belediyesi Bodrumspor and returned to the national tiers again in 2014–15, moving up from the Regional Amateur League (BAL) to 3.
 Lig; two years later, in 2016–17, they topped their group to earn promotion to the 2.
 Lig.

 The rise continued in 2021–22.
 Bodrum defeated Karacabey Belediyespor 3–0 in the TFF 2.
 Lig play-off final to clinch promotion to the TFF 1.
 Lig, marking a return to the second tier for the Bodrum side.
 In 2022–23 they came within one step of the top flight but lost 2–1 to Pendikspor in the 1.
 Lig play-off final.

 Ahead of the 2023–24 campaign the professional football branch completed a corporate rebrand as Bodrum Futbol Kulübü, while retaining the club’s Bodrum identity and colours.
 That season culminated in the most significant achievement in the club’s history: on 31 May 2024, Bodrum FK beat Sakaryaspor 3–1 (a.e.t.) in the 1.
 Lig play-off final at Atatürk Olympic Stadium to win promotion to the Süper Lig for the first time and become the first club from Muğla province ever to reach Turkey’s top flight.

-From an amateur side founded in 1931 to a first-ever Süper Lig berth in 2024, Bodrum’s modern trajectory has been characterised by a steady climb through the divisionsmunicipal support and restructuring in the 2010s, back-to-back step-ups via group titles and play-off runs in the 2016–2024 period, and a landmark promotion that placed Bodrum and Muğla on Turkish football’s top-tier map.